zhlint-project/zhlint/docs/index.md

 ## API

-- `run(str: string, options?: Options): Result`: Lint a certain file.
+- `run(str: string, options?: Options): Result`: Lint a certain content.
   - parameters:
     - `str`: The text content you want to lint.
     - `options`: Some options to config.